FORTH-ICS-INSPIRE/artemis/README.md

 and docker should have sudo privileges, if only non-sudo user is allowed
 * Other: SSH server

-Moreover, one needs to configure firewall rules related to the testing server/VM.
+Moreover, one may optionally configure firewall rules related to the testing server/VM.
 We recommend using [ufw](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-ubuntu-16-04) for this task.
 Please check the comments in the respective script we provide and set the corresponding <> fields in the file before running: